 Fursuit Care Guide

-Brush with a slicker brush or pet's brush before and after usage.
+Brush with a slicker brush or pet's brush the long fur and a bristle brush for the short fur.
+Before and after usage.

 A quick way of cleaning and disinfecting is: